Milo Đukanović (DPS) speaking at a UN Summit in Geneva, February 2020 (source: Flickr)

-The ousting of the Abazović administration was caused by disagreements in the cabinet on the Serbian Orthodox Church (SPC).
+Disagreements in the cabinet on the Serbian Orthodox Church (SPC) have caused the ousting of the Abazović administration.
 On August 3, Abazović signed a highly controversial agreement with the SPC regarding relations between the Church and the Montenegrin state – an important source of contention as pro-European parties in the country accuse the SPC of being a vehicle for Serbian political influence.
 Earlier, the 2020-2022 coalition highly disagreed over various issues surrounding the SPC too, such as on real estate ownership rights.
-Abazović sought to partially end these discussions, saying the deal was intended to heal divisions between Montenegro’s pro-Serbian and pro-EU parties.
+Abazović sought to partially end these discussions, saying the deal was intentioned to heal divisions between Montenegro’s pro-Serbian and pro-EU parties.

 The role of Đukanović

 Montenegrin President Milo Đukanović of the Democratic Party of Socialists (DPS) immediately slammed the agreement, calling for a motion of no-confidence.
 The DPS was a crucial partner for the URA-led minority coalition – and the withdrawal of support by Đukanović ushered in an end of the coalition.
 In the end, Montenegro’s 81-seat parliament voted 50-1 in favour of removing Abazović’ cabinet.